 There can be some psychological symptoms upon alcohol withdrawal.
 These may include depression, anxiety, agitation, restlessness and sleeplessness.

-In order to help prevent future alcohol use, the best treatment for detoxification and rehab takes place in a residential setting.
-There medical professionals at Chicago Drug Rehab IL closely monitor each patient during medical detox.
-This supervision is essential to the health of the patient, especially long-term addicts.
-In our drug treatment center, patients can be closely monitored, pain can be more readily managed with medicines, and counseling is used to address the causes and triggers of the disease.
+In order to help prevent future alcohol use, the best alcohol rehab centers provide treatments for detoxification and rehab in inpatient residential settings.
+Medical professionals at alcohol rehab centers closely monitor each patient during medical detox.
+Supervision by medical professionals is essential to the health of the patient, especially long-term addicts.
+In Chicago drug treatment centers that offer alcohol withdrawal treatments, patients can be closely monitored, pain can be more readily managed with medicines, and counseling can be used to address the causes and triggers of the disease.